-Keep in mind that none of your precious data will be automatically restored when you lose or break your phone when you do this.
-You'll have to back up your contacts or ask friends and family for their phone numbers, you'll need to manually sign back into apps you've used on your old phone, you'll lose custom device settings including Wi-Fi passwords, and your photos and videos won't be backed up.
-Assess carefully whether having some peace of mind regarding this data is worth a privacy tradeoff or not.
+When you do this, none of your precious data like your contacts' numbers or SMS chats will be automatically restored when you lose or break your phone, so be cautious about saving details somewhere else.
+You'll also need to manually sign back into apps you've used on your old phone, you'll lose custom device settings including Wi-Fi passwords, and your photos and videos won't be backed up.
+Assess carefully whether having some peace of mind regarding this data is worth a privacy trade-off or not.

-Also consider switching to a privately hosted server using ownCloud or similar open source solutions to sync your files and backup your data.
+You can consider switching to a privately hosted server using ownCloud or similar open source solutions to sync your files and backup your data instead.

 Use third-party software when possible

 If you don't want to get tracked by Google, consider using third-party software over Google's pre-installed apps.
 There are tons of email providers, cloud storage solutions, note-taking apps, and navigation systems out there that don't rely on Google software, like Microsoft Outlook, Dropbox, Bundled or Evernote, and Here Maps.
-If you want to go all in on privacy, you should even consider going for open-source replacements.
+If you want to go all in on privacy, you should even consider going for open-source replacements only.
 That's no guarantee that your data is safe, but code is mostly peer-controlled and often not in the hands of one single company.
-My colleague Corbin created a series of articles highlighting alternatives for common Google apps.
+We created a series of articles highlighting open-source alternatives for common Google apps.

 Some Google apps can even be safely deactivated by tapping and holding their icons in the app drawer or homescreen, tapping the i button, and choosing disable.
 Be careful with this, though, as some apps like Google Search are necessary to keep your phone up and running.
 Something like Play Music or YouTube should be safe to disable, though.